joshhornby/joshhornby.github.io/_posts/2026-01-19-serving-markdown-for-ai-agents.md

 The `rel="alternate"` pattern is already common for RSS feeds.
 Same idea here.

-The Markdown files include front matter with title, date, and tags.
-A format built for reading, not rendering.
+The Markdown files include front matter with the title, date and tags.
+It's a format built for reading rather than rendering.

 ## Why bother